netdata/netdata/health/notifications/smstools3/README.md

     ```

 2. Set `SEND_SMS` to `YES`.
-3. Set `DEFAULT_RECIPIENT_SMS` to the phone number you want the alert to be sent.
+3. Set `DEFAULT_RECIPIENT_SMS` to the phone number you want the alert notifications to be sent to.
     You can define multiple phone numbers like this: `PHONE1 PHONE2`.
     All roles will default to this variable if left unconfigured.